mdukat/dpGPG/README.md

 ```

 ### dpGPG-daemon
-dpGPG-daemon should run in background as service, everything works automatically.
+dpGPG-daemon should run in background as service after installation.
+Everything works automatically.

 ## Special thanks to:
 - [@lorow](https://github.com/lorow) for help with translation and being a cool guy